-Volume 2 of the ESIA has developed project and/or site-specific mitigation, management & monitoring measures that must be incorporated into the respective construction and operational phase of the project.
-Assuming approval of the ESIA by the project lenders (note: the Environmental Clearance from DM is already in place for the wider solar park), these stated measures are conditions of the loan (and EC issuance).
+Volume 2 of the ESIA has developed Project and/or site-specific mitigation, management & monitoring measures that must be incorporated into the respective construction, commissioning and operational phase of the project.
+Assuming approval of the ESIA by the regulatory authority and/or project lenders, these stated measures are conditions of the approval.

-4.3 Identification of Requirements from Dubai Municipality
+4.3 Identification of Requirements from the Statutory Authority

-The environmental clearance conditions issued for the wider solar park EIA submission (and updates to the EIA for EC extension by DM) must be reviewed to ensure that all construction and operational related conditions established are managed accordingly.
-Non-compliance with the clearance/permit/approval conditions may result in a breach of legislation and permitting requirements.
+The environmental clearance/permit/approval issued by State Committee on Ecology and Environmental Protection to the Project must be reviewed to ensure that all construction, commissioning and operational related conditions established are managed accordingly.
+Non-compliance with the State Committee on Ecology and Environmental Protection clearance/permit/approval conditions may result in a breach of legislation and permitting requirements.
+The environmental clearance/permit/approval shall be maintained as part of the ESMS.